2025–26 FC Basel season

-25 July 2025 and will be completed by 17 May 2026.
-In addition to the Swiss Super League, Basel also participate in this season's edition of the Swiss Cup, starting in the third round.
-As Swiss champions, Basel qualified for the 2025–26 UEFA Champions League and here they will start in the play-off round.
+25 July 2025 and was completed on 17 May 2026.
+In addition to the Swiss Super League, Basel also participated in this season's edition of the Swiss Cup, entering in the third round.
+As Swiss champions, Basel qualified for the 2025–26 UEFA Champions League, where they entered in the play-off round.

 Club

 FC Basel Holding AG

 The FC Basel Holding AG owns 75% of FC Basel 1893 AG and the other 25% is owned by the club FC Basel 1893.
 The club FC Basel 1893 functions as a base club independent of the holding company and the AG.
 FC Basel 1893 AG is responsible for the operational business of the club, e.g. the first team, the women's first team, a part of the youth department and the back office are affiliated there.
 All decisions that affect the club FC Basel 1893 are made within the AG.
 The FC Basel 1893 AG has following board members: David Degen (president), Andreas Rey (vice-president), Ursula Rey-Krayer, Dan Holzmann, plus a delegate of the club FC Basel.
 Since 12 May 2025 this was the actual club president Reto Baumgartner.

 On 12 May 2025 the AGM of the FC Basel Holding AG and the FC Basel 1893 AG were held and both boards were confirmed.
 The Holding AG with following members: David Degen (president), Andreas Rey (vice-president), Ursula Rey-Krayer and Dan Holzmann.
 Holzmann, by this time, had bought out the shares from his former co-investors, Johannes Barth, Marco Gadola, Dani Büchi.
 Further smaller Holding AG share holders had been Manor AG, Novasearch AG, MCH Group AG and Weitnauer Holding AG.
 But these has sold their shares back to the Holding AG in the meantime.
 The private Bank J.Safra Sarasin still held a small package of the shares.

-On 25 September 2025 the club announced that Dan Holzmann was steping down from his position in the directors board of the Holding AG.
+On 25 September 2025 the club announced that Dan Holzmann was stepping down from his position in the directors board of the Holding AG.
 This because he had sold his shares to the brothers Jörg und Lukas Duschmalé.
 The Duschmalé brothers are fifth-generation members of the founding family of F.Hoffmann-La Roche AG.
 Jörg Duschmalé is a member of the Roche Board of Directors, and Lukas Duschmalé is a restaurant entrepreneur.
 They stated that they would not assume any operational or strategic tasks within the club.